-The core curriculum consists of three classroom subjects plus a set of four two-month rotations in different research groups.
+The core curriculum consists of three classroom subjects plus a set of three two-month rotations in different research groups.
 The classroom subjects fall into three areas:

 Topics in Computational and Systems Biology (One Subject): All first-year students in the program are required to participate in this literature-based exploration of current research frontiers and paradigms.
 Papers for discussion are selected from a broad range of topics in computational and systems biology, with an emphasis on the integration of experimental and computational approaches to understanding complex biological systems.
 This subject is limited to students in the CSB Ph.D.
 Program in order to build a strong community among the class.
 It is the only subject in the program with such a limitation.

 CSB.100 Topics in Computational and Systems Biology Fall 2020, VIRTUAL

 A semester of modern graduate-level biology at MIT strengthens the biology base of all students in the program.
 Subjects in molecular biology, neurobiology, biochemistry, or genetics fulfill this requirement.
 The particular course taken by each student will depend on his or her background and will be determined in consultation with members of the CSB Ph.D.
 Graduate Committee.
 Subjects that can fulfill the biology requirement for the CSB Ph.D. degree include:

 Principles of Biochemical Analysis (7.51) Fall 2020, VIRTUAL